Good-Will-Coding/Plex-Pace/README.md

 ### Contributing

-Contributions to this project are always welcome.
+Contributing to this project is always welcomed.